-RevolutionPlus CEO, Onalaja, others receive honourary doctorate degree
+RevolutionPlus CEO, Onalaja, others receive Honourary Doctorate Degree

-The GMD/CEO of RevolutionPlus Property, Bamidele Onalaja, has been awarded an honorary doctorate degree by Prowess University, Delaware, USA.
+The GMD/CEO of RevolutionPlus Property, Bamidele Onalaja has been awarded an honourary Doctorate Degree by Prowess University, Delaware USA.

-Onalaja was also at the event inducted as a fellow of the Institute of Arts Management and Professional Studies.
+Onalaja was also at the event inducted as Fellow Institute of Arts Management and Professional Studies.

 “You did so much research on me personally and the business conglomerate.
 You did your homework and it is evident that the Degree from this institution is credible,” Onalaja said in appreciation of the recognition.